-Five ordinary women, ignored and neglected by their men, and with seemingly nothing to live for, discover their true selves through the medium of an adult chat-line.
+Five ordinary women, written off by society and with seemingly nothing to live for, discover their true selves through the medium of an adult chat-line with a difference.
 Their vulnerabilities are exploited by their nemesis, evil boss Jean, who bullies them and pays poor wages whilst, at the same time, royally ripping off the male callers.
-Lead character Mary hits on the idea of setting up their own chat-line, forming a women's co-op and sharing the profits themselves, as she says "they are the talent".
+Leader of the group Mary hits on the idea of setting up their own chat-line, forming a women's co-op and sharing the profits themselves, as she says "they are the talent".
 We then follow them as they struggle to set up their own call centre in an old warehouse.
-Each woman has a back story of neglect or abuse.
+But they are not going to rip off the callers; they are going to help them.
 This is a positive and heart-warming story.
 They are tough women, surviving on their wits, charm and guile.
 They bribe a chat-line caller Roy - (The Banker), to help them get started.
-Then recruit a group of women from all walks of life - traffic wardens, cleaners, barmaids, ice cream sellers train them to be chat-line operators but more than that, they become friends.
+They then recruit a group of women from all walks of life - traffic wardens, cleaners, barmaids, ice cream sellers and train them to be chat-line operators but more than that, they become friends.
 Evil boss Jean will stop at nothing to put them out of business….and now it all kicks off!

-We are passionate about supporting charities.
-We want to use income from premieres and screenings to support smaller local charities especially those who support women in refuges and cases of domestic violence and should “Call Me”make substantial returns we want to donate part of our profits to those same charities.
+We are passionate about supporting charities and seek to do so in two distinct ways.
+First we intend to work with local community based charities in London seeking to help young people back into work through offering work experience and placements as part of our production.
+Working with an experienced cast and crew may inspire them to greater things.
+Second we want to use income from premieres and screenings to support smaller local charities especially those who support women, young people and help economically excluded communities find a voice.
 Our primary aim is to make you, the investor a profitable return and then together we can support fantastic charities helping thousands of vulnerable people.

-Subject to final contract we are assembling a multi-talented principal crew.Producer/ Scriptwriter Philip Walker, Co-Producer John Dodds ("1984"/"Merchant of Venice"/"Flawless"/"Retrospective"), Associate Producer Robert Young ("GBH"/"Captain Jack"/"Fierce Creatures"), Legendary cinematographer Douglas Milsome (“Robin Hood Prince of Thieves”, “Full Metal Jacket”, “The Shinning”).
-Editor Lesley Walker ("Mamma Mia"/"Shadowlands"/"The Fisher King"), Production Designer Amanda Bernstein (Tim Burton’s ”Miss Peregrine’s House of Peculiars), Casting Director Gillian Hawser ("What Happened to Monday”/"Mums’ List"), Location Consultant Nick Daubeny ("Mission Impossible 3"/"Dark Knight Rises"/"Inception"), 1st Assistant Director Michael Stevenson ("The Shining"/"Harry Potter 1,2&3"/"War Horse""), Make up Ann Buchanan (“Four Weddings & a Funeral”, “Hugo”, “The Tudors”) , Production Accountant Dean Sipling ("Babylon"/"Room at the Top"/"Little White Lies"), Consultant Producer Barry Smith – former partner at Field Fisher LLP Media Department.
+Subject to final contract we are assembling a multi-talented principal crew.Producer/ Scriptwriter Philip Walker, Co-Producer John Dodds ("1984"/"Merchant of Venice"/"Flawless"/"Retrospective"/”The Ghost”), Director Charles Beeson (“Band of Gold”/ Kavanagh QC”/”Containment”), Cinematographer Douglas Milsome (“Robin Hood Prince of Thieves”, “Full Metal Jacket”, “The Shining”), Editor Lesley Walker ("Mamma Mia"/"Shadowlands"/"The Fisher King"), Production Designer Amanda Bernstein (Tim Burton’s ”Miss Peregrine’s Home For Peculiar Children”), Casting Director Gillian Hawser ("What Happened to Monday”/"Mums’ List"), Location Consultant Nick Daubeny ("Mission Impossible 3"/"Dark Knight Rises"/"Inception"), Associate Producer Michael Stevenson ("The Shining"/"Harry Potter 1,2&3"/"War Horse""), Make up Ann Buchanan (“Four Weddings & a Funeral”, “Hugo”, “The Tudors”) , Production Accountant Dean Sipling ("Babylon"/"Room at the Top"/"Little White Lies"/”Collette”), Consultant Producer Barry Smith – former partner at Field Fisher LLP Media Department.

-Our legal team is headed by Tom Guida of Field Fisher LLP (top 3 in media law section Legal 500).
+Our legal team is headed by Tom Guida and Emily Mortimer of Field Fisher LLP (top 3 in media law section Legal 500).
 Tom was a New York “Super Lawyer” before joining Field Fisher and is widely regarded as one of the top legal advisers to UK film companies.
-Work includes “American Idol”, “Munchies” and many other UK and US productions Chris Thomas of Thomas Harris the company accountants for Call Me productions Ltd. With thirty years’ experience in first the music then film business, Chris has worked with some of the UK’s top creative talents including Pink Floyd.
+Work includes “American Idol”, “Munchies” and many other UK and US productions.
+Chris Thomas of Thomas Harris is the company accountants for Call Me productions Ltd who has thirty years’ experience in the music industry and more recently UK film business.
+Chris has worked with some of the UK’s top creative talents including Pink Floyd.
 HMRC have granted full SEIS/EIS status to the project and given permission for Call Me Productions Ltd to issue qualify shares to our investors and certificates for those seeking UK tax relief under the scheme.
 This is the governments’ tax relief scheme which enables UK tax payers to invest in film production whilst at the same time gaining optimum UK tax relief.